openedx/edx-platform/docs/course_authors/source/advanced_problems.rst

 Custom JavaScript Display and Grading
 -------------------------------------

-Custom JavaScript display and grading problems allow you to create your own learning tool using HTML and other standard Internet languages and then add the tool directly into Studio.
+Custom JavaScript display and grading problems (also called custom JavaScript problems or JS Input problems) allow you to create your own learning tool using HTML and other standard Internet languages and then add the tool directly into Studio.
 When you use this problem type, Studio embeds your tool in an inline frame (IFrame) so that your students can interact with it in the LMS.
 You can grade your students' work using JavaScript and some basic Python, and the grading is integrated into the edX grading system.

-This problem type doesn't appear in the menu of advanced problems in Studio.
-To create a JavaScript input problem type, you'll create a blank advanced problem, and then enter your code into the component editor.

 .. image:: /Images/JavaScriptInputExample.gif